 Some boxes allow you to delete all channels before you do a scan, and this can be particularly helpful if you`re suffering from transmitter overlap and you want to reorder the channels on your TV.

 A few boxes/TVs, notably some Humax, require you to go into the channel list and manually delete all channels before then doing a rescan, otherwise they just add more channels on, leaving the incorrectly tuned ones also on the list !
-Why on earth did Humax put that feature on ?
-If your TV/STB hasn`t got a delete channels function you could try pulling out the aerial, then doing a “Full Scan” (to try and delete everything) then replace the aerial and repeat “Full Scan”.
+If your TV/STB hasn`t got a delete channels function you could try factory reset (though this will delete all your planned recordings….), or you could try pulling out the aerial, then doing a “Full Scan” (to try and delete everything) then replace the aerial and repeat “Full Scan”.

 Particularly if you`re doing your first rescan and having problems it may even be the signal strength is too strong and your TV`s tuner is overloaded.
 In fact you may even need an attenuator, or if you have an amplifier, try removing it (but don`t just turn it off because then you won`t get any signal through it).
 Note, many TVs/Set Top Boxes indicate no signal (or low signal), even when the actual fault is excessive signal !
 I had this very problem at the shop.

 From Autumn 2013 beware of the new powerful 4G broadcasts.
 These are most likely to affect systems with amplifiers, RF modulated signals (like from a Sky box) and transmissions at the very top of the band, particularly channels 59 and 60.

 Finally, some TVs and boxes (particularly PVRs) seem to take time to sort themselves out.
 I don`t know why.
 So if you`re only getting one set of channels (i.e. you`re not suffering from transmitter overlap) but the channel numbers are all to cock, try leaving the box for a day or two after your full retune.
 They sometimes sort themselves out !